brwnj/cu_projects/README.md

 #Poly(A); hg18

+when you add in more polya sites (more than 3'UTR only), the fisher test starts to drop more genes that are real. those genes are still picked up using dexseq.

 + run fisher test on new sample pairs
 + est libraries that polya primed
 + high confidence peaks at the 3' end of est as another class in addition to the other way